RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

   IgnoreVersion -> True
 ]
 ```
-to overwrite it with version 4.16.0.4.
+to overwrite it with the latest version of Rubi.

 The above `PacletInstall` commands will put the Rubi package into Mathematica's paclet repository.
 Use the command